 Bayrak is the local name of the flagpole.
 Standing at 165 meters it is the second tallest flagpole in the world.
 It was built to commemorate 20 years of Tajik independence.
 Located just outside the main Rudaki Park on a pond with the National Library and Palace of Nations nearby.

 Appreciate The Architecture At Kokhi Nowruz

 World’s biggest teahouse turned museum of handicrafts next to the Hyatt Regency Dushanbe and Park Molodezhi.
 The complex is grandiose, with designs that include the work of craftsmen from all over Tajikistan.
 It also includes an art gallery, movie theater, nightclub, chaikhana (teahouse), and a bowling alley.
-You can head to their website here, but it is only in Russian.

 Race ATVs, Lay On The Beach & Be A Kid At Park Molodezhi

 Park Molodzhi includes lake Komsomol, the lake that Hyatt Regency Dushanbe and Kokhi Nowruz are on, a beach, and a carnival.
 If you enjoy old Soviet-era carnivals the carnival on the east shore of the lake will be of interest.
 You can also rent ATVs on the brick path along the lake and race up and down it with others… so what I’m saying is be aware so you don’t get smoked on the walkway by a four-wheeler.

 Catch A Concert At Ayni Ballet & Theatre